An explicit Abelian surface with maximal Galois action: Introduction

-There are several examples of curves of genus $2$ whose associated Galois representations have large image: in~\cite[Theorem 5.4]{dieulefait:explicit-determination-of-the-images}, Dieulefait gives an example of a genus-$2$ curve over $\mathbb Q$ whose Jacobian has mod-$\ell$ image equal to $\gsp_4(\mathbb Z/\ell \mathbb Z)$ for $\ell \ge 5$, and in \cite[Theorem 1.3]{landesman-swaminathan-tao-xu:hyperelliptic-curves}, the authors give an example of a genus $2$ curve over $\mathbb Q$ so that the associated Galois representation has image of index $2$ in $\gsp_4(\mathbb Z/\ell \mathbb Z)$.
-However, there do not appear to be any examples with adelic image equal to all of $\gsp_4(\widehat{\mathbb Z})$.
-The critical new ingredient that enables the explicit construction of a curve $C$ whose associated Galois representation is surjective comes from ~\cite{anni-dokchitser:hyperelliptic}, where Anni and Dokchitser give strong control over the image of the mod $\ell$ representations in terms of the reduction of $C$ at various primes of $\mathscr{O}_K$.
+The group theoretic obstruction to adelic surjectivity of Galois representations of genus $2$ curves from \cite[Proposition 2.5]{zywina2015example} described above disappears over number fields $K$ with $K^{\cyc}$ of even index in $K^{\ab}$.
+Despite this, prior to this paper, we could not find any examples in the literature of genus $2$ curves over nontrivial extensions $K/\mathbb Q$ with adelic image equal to all of $\gsp_4(\widehat{\mathbb Z})$.
+The critical new ingredient that enables our explicit construction of a curve $C$ whose associated Galois representation is surjective comes from ~\cite{anni-dokchitser:hyperelliptic}, where Anni and Dokchitser give strong control over the image of the mod $\ell$ representations in terms of the reduction of $C$ at various primes of $\mathscr{O}_K$.
 Using these techniques, we obtain the following result: \begin{theorem} Let $K=\Q(\alpha)$, where $\alpha^3+\alpha+1=0$ and let $C$ be the genus $2$ hyperelliptic curve which is the regular projective completion of the affine curve $y^2=f(x)$, where $f(x)\in \OO_K[x]$ is the polynomial given by

 Then $\rho_{J(C)}(G_K)=\gsp_4(\widehat{\Z})$. \end{theorem} The remainder of the paper is devoted to proving \autoref{theorem:polynomial}.
 We now outline its proof.
 In \autoref{adicsection}, we reduce the problem of computing $\rho_{J(C)}(G_K)$ to showing $\rho_{J(C),\ell}(G_K)\supseteq \mathrm{Sp}_4(\Z/\ell\Z)$.
 In \autoref{modlsection} we apply the results of \cite{anni-dokchitser:hyperelliptic} to give a criterion to show $\rho_{J(C),\ell}(G_K)\supseteq \mathrm{Sp}_4(\Z/\ell\Z)$ for all primes $\ell$ not in the finite set $\left\{ 2,3,5,17 \right\}$.
 Finally, in \autoref{proofsection}, we verify the conditions of the criterion from \autoref{modlsection} and then check that $\rho_{J(C),\ell}(G_K)\supseteq \mathrm{Sp}_4(\Z/\ell\Z)$ at each of the remaining primes $\ell \in \left\{ 2,3,5,17 \right\}$.